Family historians, hooked on stories

 1. Be kind and contribute.
 Listen to understand.
 Respond to support.

-2. This is no place for hate, threats, or fear.
+2. There is no place for hate, threats, or fear here.

 We've seen how words can hurt, destroy, and undermine, particularly online.
-That kind of behavior is not welcome here.
+Such behavior is not welcome here.
 If you engage in it, I'll remove you from the community.

 3. My judgment isn’t perfect.
 It’s what I have.